nodebasewm/nodebasewm.github.io/content/en/docs/Configuration/firewall/_index.md

 ## Grafana

 Additional services can be opened such as grafana as follows.
 I don't recommend to run your grafana server on the same machine as your validator.
 This should be discouraged.
+Grafana typically uses port 3000.

 {{< highlight go "linenos=table,style=dracula" >}}
-sudo ufw allow from any to any port 3000 proto tcp
+sudo ufw allow proto tcp from <IP> to any port 3000
 {{< /highlight>}}

 When done